shree256/django-easy-audit-clickhouse/README.md

 ## Quickstart

+1. Prerequisites:
+    - Django==4.2
+    - clickhouse-connect>=0.8.15
+    - celery>=5.4.0
+    - djangorestframework>=3.15

-1. Install Django Easy Audit by running `pip install django-easy-audit`.
+1. Install Django Easy Audit by running `pip install django-easy-audit-clickhouse`.

-   _Alternatively, you can download the [latest release](https://github.com/soynatan/django-easy-audit/releases) from GitHub, unzip it, and place the folder 'easyaudit' in the root of your project._
+   _Alternatively, you can download the [latest release](https://github.com/houseworksinc/django-easy-audit-clickhouse) from GitHub, unzip it, and place the folder 'easyaudit' in the root of your project._

 2. Add 'easyaudit' to your `INSTALLED_APPS` like this: